mietzen/AKS-ArgoCD-tutorial/README.md

   --set crds.enabled=true
 ```

-Now we need to configure it.
-Namely we need to set issuer for let's encrypt (E-Mail) and the solver (http01).
-Create a new file called `cluster-issuer-staging.yaml` (Put in your E-Mail address):
+Next, we need to configure it.
+Specifically, we’ll set up an issuer for Let’s Encrypt (using your email) and the HTTP-01 solver.
+Create a new file called `cluster-issuer-staging.yaml` (replace the email address with your own):

 ```yaml
 apiVersion: cert-manager.io/v1